embedml/embedml.github.io/README.md

 ## Deployment

 Github pages is used to host the website.
-Any push to 'main' branch will trigger the workflow in order to deploy via Github Pages.
+Any push to 'main' branch will trigger the workflow in order to deploy via github pages.
 You can run this workflow [manually](https://github.com/embedml/embedml.github.io/actions/workflows/gh-pages.yml) if needed.

 The final minified files and other assets used for the website are in the 'gh-pages' branch.
-As such, the gh-pages branch must be selected as the source for Github Pages found in the settings of this repository.
+As such, the gh-pages branch must be selected as the source for github pages found in the settings of this repository.